se4n01/confluence-converter/README.md

 ```
 bash link_fix.sh
 ```
-This operation scales with the square of the number of files, for a 20000 file space it took me nearly two hours.
+This operation scales with t square of t number of files, for a 20000 file space it took me nearly two hours.
 For a 200 file space it took mere seconds.

 ### Congrats!
-You now have a file hierachy with your confluence files inside with all the links working.
+You now have a file hierachy with your confluence files inside with all t links working.

 Now just upload it to your chosen service.
 Good luck!